The college is located on a 40-acre campus in the town of Hesston, Kansas. Major campus facilities include the following:

 Hesston Mennonite Church—space for chapel and other large campus gatherings.

-Nursing students use the following clinical affiliations in their education: Hutchinson Clinic and Hutchinson Regional Medical Center, Hutchinson; Harvey County Health Department, DaVita Inc., Fresenius Medical Care, Newton Medical Center, Prairie View Mental Health Center and Progressive Home Health and Hospice, Newton; Schowalter Villa, Hesston; McPherson Hospital, McPherson; Progressive Home Health and Hospice, Via Christi Hospitals and Wesley Medical Center, Wichita; and additional facilities as needed.
+Nursing students use the following clinical affiliations in their education: Hutchinson Clinic and Hutchinson Regional Medical Center, Hutchinson; Harvey County Health Department, Kidron Inc., New Jerusalem Missions, Newton Medical Center, Peace Connections/Circles of Hope and Prairie View Mental Health Center, Newton; Hickory Homes and Schowalter Villa, Hesston; McPherson Hospital, McPherson; Via Christi hospitals and Wesley Medical Center, Wichita, and additional facilities as needed.

 Home base for Hesston’s Aviation program is the Newton City-County Airport, a low-density traffic area.
 Training aircraft include Cessna 172s, a Cessna 172RG and a Piper Twin Comanche.
 Training equipment includes the Redbird MCX C182 G1000 GFC700 flight simulator.